from ₹7,200

 Included/Excluded

-• Accommodation in camping tents (dome or alpine style), shared on twin/triple/quad sharing basis.
+• - **Accommodation in high-quality camping tents** (dome or alpine style), provided on a **shared basis** (twin / triple / quad occupancy) depending on group size.

-• Tips and gratuities for guides and support staff.
+• - **Tips and gratuities** for trekking guides, cooks, and support staff.

-• Personal expenses such as bottled water, snacks outside provided meals, phone calls, or shopping.
+• - **Personal expenses**, including bottled water, snacks or beverages outside the provided meals, phone calls, laundry, or shopping.

-• Meals and accommodation in Dharamshala before or after the trek unless specifically included.
+• - **Meals and accommodation in Dharamshala or McLeod Ganj** before the trek begins or after it ends, unless explicitly mentioned as included.

 Tour's Location